basp/pixie/README.md

 ```

 ## patterns
-Included patterns are basically procedural textures.
+Patterns are basically procedural textures.
 They support transformations as well.
+All of the classics such as stripe, gradient and checkers are included.
+Pixie
+supports nested and blended patterns as well.

 ## ideas
 * Bezier curves